Joshk57/Top-100-IMDB-Movies-By-Genre/README.md

 In (TBD), users will be able to:
 <ul>
-    <li>See a visual representation of each movie's rating through a vertical bar chart</li>
+    <li>See a visual representation of each movie's rating through a horizontal bar chart</li>
-    <li>Click on each bar to view more information about the movie</li>
     <li>Click on the genres on the side menu to view the top 10 movies of other genres</li>
     <li>See the movies' bars load from 0.0 to their rating at the start of every time you click on a genre</li>
+    <li>Click on each bar to view more information about the movie</li>
 </ul>

 In addition, this project will include: